Your Complete Guide to State Financial Aid Grants

 - West Virginia Invests: A “last-dollar” financial aid program that passed into law in 2019, it covers tuition and fees for associate’s degree and certificate programs leading toward in-demand careers.

-The state offers a handful of grants that all come with traditional requirements, including being a resident.
+The state offers a number of grants that all come with traditional requirements, including being a resident.
 Not all grants are available at all schools, however.

 Although award amounts are set annually by the state, here are more details about each of the grants: